1983 Copa América

 The 1983 Copa América football tournament was played between 10 August and 4 November, with all ten CONMEBOL members participating.
 Defending champions Paraguay received a bye into the semi-finals.

+The cup was won by Uruguay, that beat Brazil in the final match.
+This achievement ended Uruguay's 16-year streak without an official championship since the 1967 South American Championship, and qualified the Celestes to play the first Artemio Franchi Trophy in 1985 against France, winner of the UEFA Euro 1984.

 Squads

 Group stage

 The teams were drawn into three groups, consisting of three teams each.
 Each team played twice (home and away) against the other teams in their group, with two points for a win, one point for a draw, and zero points for a loss.
 The winner of each group advanced to the semi-finals.

 Paraguay qualified automatically as holders for the semifinal.